Enzymes are biological catalyst which speed up a chemical

 reactions.

-4. Used in small amount: Enzymes are required in very small
+4. Used in small amounts: Enzymes are required in very small

-5. Specific active center: Enzymes have specific active center
+5. Specific active center: Enzymes have a specific active center

-called actives site, which is attached to the substances.
+called the active site, which is attached to the substances.

-6. Sensitivity: Enzyme are sensitive to the changing of temp.,
+6. Sensitivity: Enzymes are sensitive to changes in temp.,

 pH, etc. these may stop their activity.